Citistore

 Citistore (Hong Kong) Limited (千色(香港)有限公司) or Citistore (千色Citistore) is a department store company in Hong Kong.
 It is a wholly owned subsidiary of Henderson Land Development, a flagship enterprise owned by Dr. Lee Shau Kee.
-Established in 1989, it has branches in Tsuen Wan, Yuen Long, Ma On Shan, Tseung Kwan O and Tai Kok Tsui, and two "id:c" where is a new domain for young generation.
+Established in 1989, it has branches in Tsuen Wan, Yuen Long, Ma On Shan, Tseung Kwan O and Tuen Mun.
 The main customers of Citistore are young people in middle income group.

 While Henderson Land Development Co. witnessed a gain of 1.9 percent on Sep 2014.
 The company has plans of selling the Citistore retail franchise.